epfl-ada/ada-2024-project-adapocalypse/README.md

   - Definition of project objectives, allocation of tasks and delineation of additional datasets

 **Week 10**:
-  - further data wrangling
+  - Further data wrangling
-  - analysis on the preprocessed data
+  - Analysis on the preprocessed data

 **Week 11**:
-  - Team collaboration in order refine data handling steps
+  - Team collaboration in order to refine data handling steps
   - Work on initial visualizations and testing basic machine learning models
   - Creation of web interface, work on storytelling and interactive features